Issaias-Win/airlines-bi-project-Data-warehouse-SSIS-SQL-SSMS-Power-BI-/README.md

 # ✈️ Transit & No-Show Passenger Analytics – Data Warehouse + Power BI Dashboard

-## Overview
+## 📊 Overview
-A complete end-to-end BI project built during my internship at Ethiopian Airlines and AHRI.
-The goal was to consolidate passenger data and build actionable KPIs to support airline business operations using SSIS, SQL Server, and Power BI.
+This project is a complete end-to-end Business Intelligence (BI) solution developed during my internship at Ethiopian Airlines.
+It focuses on analyzing transit and no-show passenger behavior using data from the airline's local SQL Server database.
+The objective was to extract, transform, and load data into a SQL-based data warehouse and deliver a Power BI dashboard that enables efficient, data-driven decision-making.

+Key outcomes include the development of a robust ETL pipeline using SSIS, daily-scheduled data extraction, and an interactive Power BI report that visualizes KPIs across time periods, flight routes, booking classes, and passenger types.

+## 🔧 Project Components
+Data Extraction: Automated daily extraction from local SQL Server databases using SSIS

+Data Warehousing: Staging and loading into a star-schema BI warehouse

+Data Transformation: Cleaning, deduplication, lookup resolution, and data type conversion (e.g., NTEXT to NVARCHAR)

+Power BI Reporting: Visual KPIs, interactive filtering, and DAX-based metrics

 ## ETL Pipeline (SSIS)
 - Designed a Data Warehouse by integrating 5 tables (BookedPassengers, Passengers, Hotels, HotelBookings, NoShowPassengers)